Africa Bailey – Founder

 On August 31.
 1986, the debt on the property at 3176 Kimball was retired, a glorious “Praise to Gods Service” was held during the Mortgage Burning Ceremony.

 Rev. Charles H. Ryans.
 Sr. retired as the pastor of Salem Gilfield on December 31, 1996.

 Rev. Angelo McBride was elected pastor of Salem Gilfield on March 9, 1997.
 He began his pastorate by becoming a part of, and heartily supporting, all established ministries and organizations of the church and by making himself available to each member.
 In addition, Rev. McBride upgraded the sound system by purchasing new equipment and partitioning the church to build a sound system booth.

 Rev. McBride served as pastor until October 25, 2010.

-Rev. Stanford L. Hunt came to serve as worship leader on February 13, 2011.
+Rev. Stanford L. Hunt came to serve as a worship leader on February 13, 2011.
 He was elected pastor of Salem Gilfield on Saturday, February 25, 2012.
 He preached his first pastoral sermon on February 26, 2012.
-His installation services were held on May 6 2012.
+His installation services were held on May 6, 2012.